Milo-group/Deciphering_HIE_Multiple_Pathways/README.md

 # Deciphering-HIE-multiple-pathways

-This is the GitHub repository for _"Charting the Influence of Deuterium Sources in Site-Selective Hydrogen Isotope Exchange."_
+This is the GitHub repository for _"Charting the influence of deuterium sources in hydrogen isotope exchange using a cobalt(III) catalytic platform."_

 **<ins>For the statistical analysis:</ins>**
 The repository includes `.csv` files and the expected outputs.